 Although trying to fix a poor credit score or raising it after a poor entry on your credit report takes a lot of financial discipline and patience, you can still achieve the desired results by using tried and tested ways to improve your credit score.
 Below is our list of top ways which borrowers can use to improve their credit score.
 It’s a combination of practical tips from industry experts like Experian – one of the main credit reporting agencies in the United States – and FICOScores (the credit scoring model used by 90% of lenders in the United States)

 Reduce How Much Debt You Owe

 High outstanding debt is bad for your credit score and it’s advisable to pay off as much of it as you can.
 Reducing how much debt you owe is a smart way of coming up with a payment plan that allows you to allocate most of your debt-repayment budget towards debts with the highest interest first.
-Not sure how much debt you have?
-Check your credit score first:
+Not sure how much debt you have or how to get started?
+Ask fro help!

 “A good way to improve your credit score is to eliminate nuisance balances,” offers John Ulzheimer, a credit expert formerly with FICO and Equifax.
 These are small balances that borrowers usually have on multiple credit cards.
 The reason this strategy works is that one of the items borrowers score for is how many credit cards in their name have outstanding balances, Ulzheimer adds.

 The solution is to gather all your credit cards with outstanding balances and pay them off.
 Then keep a single card or two for all your day-to-day needs.
 “That way, you’re not polluting your credit report with a lot of balances,” he concludes.

 Keep your Payment History Clean

 When lenders request for your credit report and credit score, one of their main focus is your credit repayment history and how reliable it is.
 That’s because past performance is usually a strong indicator of future payment performance.

 Some of the ways to improve your credit score by leveraging payment history include: